Discrimination / LGBTQ+ rights / Police / Police Discrimination / What if I'm arrested?

 Can I tell the police about my medication or any invisible disabilities?

-As soon as practicable after your arrival at the police station you must be given an opportunity to speak privately with a member of the custody staff (who you can request to be of a gender you prefer) about any personal needs that might affect you while in custody.
+As soon as practicable after arriving at the police station, you must be given an opportunity to speak privately with a member of the custody staff.
+You can request this staff member to be of a gender you prefer about any personal needs that might affect you while in custody.
 You can also request this yourself.
-For young or vulnerable people this must be with an appropriate adult.
+For young or vulnerable people, this must be with an appropriate adult.

 Can I talk to my solicitor in private?